plone/plone.testing/README.txt

 (version 3.9.3) does not (yet) support the new ``setUpClass()``, ``tearDownClass()``, ``setUpModule()`` and ``tearDownModule()`` hooks from ``unittest2``.
-This is not normally a problem, since we tend to use layers to manage complex fixtures.
+This is not normally a problem, since we tend to use layers to manage complex fixtures, but it is important to be aware of nonetheless.

 Test modules, classes and functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Python tests are written in classes that derive from the base class
+Python tests are written with classes that derive from the base class
 ``TestCase``.
 Each test is written as a method that takes no arguments and
 has a name starting with ``test``.
 Other methods can be added and called from
 test methods as appropriate, e.g. to share some test logic.